-Explore the latest in firearm science from The JAMA Network, including the epidemiology of firearm homicide and suicides and the politics of gun safety science.
+Explore the latest in firearm science, including the epidemiology of firearm homicide and suicides and the politics of gun safety science.

 This study describes the incidence of and charges associated with emergency department and inpatient management of firearm-related injuries in a US pediatric population.

 This qualitative study assesses the needs of stakeholders who would be affected by implementing an evidence-based approach to firearm safety promotion in pediatric primary care settings as a youth suicide prevention strategy.

 This viewpoint discusses the need for approval of and funding for gun research.

 This study examines self-reported data from the 2013 and 2016 Behavioral Risk Factor Surveillance System in Washington State to quantify the association between presence of an adult reporting alcohol misuse and children’s living in a home with an unsafely stored firearm.